jquant/jai-sdk/docs/source/1-overview/set_authentication.rst

 1. Set an Environment variable
 ------------------------------

-The first one is setting an environment variable on your system.
+The first way to configure your auth key is setting an environment variable on your system.
 Simply set an new environment variable with the name :code:`JAI_AUTH`.

 .. note::